laggardkernel/homebrew-tap/README.md

 <details>
   <summary>Big changes made in this repo.</summary>

+- 02-26-2020
+  - Rename some formulae to avoid name conflicting after `brew tap-pin` is obsolete
 - 10-04-2019
   - Remove formula `libcaca`, cause dependency `imlib2` is added in formula in homebrew-core